MichaelMedford/PlanetTest/README.md

 # Measuring Green Vegetation

+### Outline

+This document outlines the implementation of the functions used throughout the analysis.
+For analysis of the scenes using these tools, please read the **Analysis.ipynb**.

 ### Measuring Vegetative Health
 Measuring the rate of change from green vegetation to bare soil in the scenes of this strip requires a measurement of vegetative health.